 What Probate Looks Like In Georgia

 Probate in Georgia under the State’s laws is a relatively streamlined process.
-Every estate is different, but the pre-planned estate and the more agreeable surviving families are the two main factors that increase speed and ease of the probate process.
+Every estate is different, but pre-planned estates and more agreeable surviving families are the two main factors that increase the speed and ease of the probate process.
 Probated Georgia estates that experience agreement and harmony among family members and will-named beneficiaries are the quickest to process and least stressful for those members or beneficiaries.
 Conversely, the decedent that lacks a will and that leaves behind the more estranged and/or blended family will have a higher likelihood to have a long and sometimes more difficult probated estate.

 The duration of probate then enters its conclusion as a Petition for Discharge is filed: the Executor stands before the Probate Court and declares that all duties assigned under the last will and testament have been executed, and the court declares that the Executor is now formally removed of their duties and free of any liabilities associated with the estate.

 The person responsible for probating the estate as an administrator or executor should also be careful to select an attorney who focuses their law practice on the probate of estates.
 In our trusts and estates law firm or Georgia probate attorneys practice, we have seen many estates probated by hired opportunistic professionals when no probate was actually needed.
 Caveat emptor!
 Whether probate is needed should always be reviewed by an estates- experienced attorney rather than an opportunist.